soi-20/brains/_posts/2018-11-06-the-two-narratives.md

-## Peter Thiel: Create a Game with Strong Moat
+## Peter Thiel: Create a Game with Unique Moats

 Is your market big enough?
 Who cares—create a new one if it isn’t.
 Peter Thiel argues good innovation sells itself.
 “If your product requires advertising or salespeople to sell it, it’s not good enough.”
 He wrote in Zero to One.
 “Technology is primarily about product development, not distribution.”